freddiehaddad/UnitFramesImproved/README.md

 - **Player Frame** - Enhanced health/power display with resting indicator, custom right-click menu, and an 8-slot self-buff tracker (sorted by remaining time with curated exclusions)
 - **Target Frame** - Elite/rare detection, target buffs, your debuffs, and a comprehensive interaction menu
-- **Focus Frame** - Dedicated focus target tracking with target buffs, your debuffs, and right-click to clear focus
+- **Focus Frame** - Dedicated focus target tracking with target buffs, your debuffs, and a tailored interaction menu
 - **Target of Target** - See what your target is targeting at a glance, honoring the Interface Options toggle and visibility mode
 - **Boss Frames** - Four compact player-style boss frames stacked vertically with secure click targeting, integrated cast bars, automatic show/hide, and artwork that adapts to elite/rare/world classifications